-Inter Building/Campus/Off Campus Infrastructure - Includes the conduits, manholes, easements, right of ways, antenna, and other systems that support inter building IT transport systems.
-Also included are provisions necessary for public and private service providers to provide ITS services to UNM off site facilities, buildings and campuses.
-ITS will be the ultimate provider of these services, however projects may have both fiscal and material responsibilities for their provision.
-The programmer or designer needs to address and include with ITS/CNS these requirements when planning for both on and off campus locations in the planning and design of all UNM facilities.
+Inter Building/Campus/Off Campus Infrastructure - Includes the conduits, manholes, easements, right of ways, antenna, and other systems that support interbuilding IT transport systems.
+Also included are provisions necessary for the public, and private service providers to provide IT services to UNM off-site facilities, buildings, and campuses.
+IT will be the ultimate provider of these services; however, projects may have both fiscal, and material responsibilities for their provision.
+The programmer or designer needs to address and include with IT these requirements when planning for both on, and off-campus locations in the planning, and design of all UNM facilities.

-Note: Easements and/or written agreements are required for non UNM entities such as the local telephone company, CATV providers and other carriers for the placement of their facilities on UNM/UNMH properties.
-It is the responsibility of the project design team to make application to and receive approval from the UNM Department of Real Estate for these requirements prior to construction and placement.
+Note: Easements, and /or written agreements are required for non-UNM entities such as the local telephone company, CATV providers, and other carriers for the placement of their facilities on UNM/UNMH properties.
+It is the responsibility of the project design team to make an application to and receive approval from the UNM Department of Real Estate, and UNM IT for these requirements before construction, and placement.

-Inter Building Backbone Cable -- Inter Building Backbone Cable is used to connect buildings together, in order to concentrate and distribute aggregated signals to and from Zone Hub-Level Core Electronic Systems.
-Inter Building Backbone is typically Multi pair Copper (hundreds to over one thousand pairs), High Count Optical Fiber Cable (up to hundreds of strands), and Coaxial Trunk Cable.
-Inter Building Backbone Cable is constructed to withstand the elements of cold, heat and moisture as well as the harsh external installation environment.
-The cable is manufactured with heavier jackets and sometimes even "armor" where rodent damage to cable is common.
-With few exceptions, it is not rated for installation within buildings, and must be spliced to riser or plenum-rated cable for continuation within buildings.
-These splices normally are housed in the Service Entrance, or in smaller buildings, co-located within the Equipment Room.
+Inter Building Backbone Cable -- Inter Building Backbone Cable is used to connect buildings, concentrate, and distribute aggregated signals to, and from Zone Hub-Level Core Electronic Systems.
+Inter Building Backbone is typically multi-pair copper (hundreds to over one thousand pairs), and high-count optical fiber cable (up to hundreds of str, and s).
+Inter Building Backbone Cable is constructed to withstand the elements of cold, heat, and moisture as well as the harsh external installation environment.
+The cable is manufactured with heavier jackets, and sometimes even "armor" where rodent damage to cable is common.
+With few exceptions, it is not rated for installation within buildings and must be spliced to riser or plenum-rated cable for continuation within buildings.
+These splices normally are housed in the Service Entrance, or smaller buildings, co-located within the Equipment Room.
 See Optical Fiber Section for performance requirements for optical fiber.

-Optical Fiber Cabling - Inter and Intra Building Backbone

-Both Single Mode and Multi Mode optical fiber shall be specified for intra building systems.
-Single Mode fiber shall exceed ITU G.652.c/d., shall be low water peak and suitable for CWDM applications.
-Multimode Fiber shall be laser optimized and specified as 50/125 Um that exceeds TIA/EIA-568-B3.1 (ISO11801 OM3) for 500-meter lengths at 10 Gigabit data rates.
-Separate cables shall be installed for multimode and single mode applications and each cable terminated in a dedicated FDU.
-All terminations are to be LC connectorized with pigtails and fusion spliced in the FDU.
-The designer and contractor shall verify both specified and submitted optical fiber cable and components for exact matching as specified by the manufacturer and the system being installed.
+Optical Fiber Cabling - Inter and Intra-Building Backbone - Both Single Mode optical fibers shall be specified for intra-building systems.
+Single Mode fiber shall exceed ITU G.652.c/d., shall be low water peak, and suitable for CWDM applications.
+Multimode Fiber is used when specified by IT.
+Separate cables shall be installed for multimode, and single-mode applications, and each cable terminated in a dedicated FDU.
+All terminations shall be LC connectors with pigtails or fusible LC connectors, and fusion spliced the FDU.
+The designer and contractor shall verify both specified and submitted optical fiber cable, and components for exact matching as specified by the manufacturer for the system being installed.
 This matching includes both performance and physical optical fiber matching.
-Only Corning glass shall be specified for new optical fiber installations at UNM.

-Horizontal Cable - This is predominantly 4-pair, high performance Screened /Foiled and/or Unshielded Twisted Pair (UTP) cable, as specified UNM ITS CNS, that is run from the Technology Room to the workstation.
-In limited applications, Optical Fiber and Coaxial cable is also installed in the horizontal environment.
-Generally, one cable is required to support each user device, (e.g. PC, printer, telephone) and dependent upon the projected equipment density, several UTP cables are usually installed in each workstation faceplate.
+Horizontal Cable - This is a predominantly 4-pair, high-performance Unshielded Twisted Pair (UTP Cat 6 or 6A) or Screened /Foiled (Category 6A) cable, as specified by UNM IT, that is run from the Technology Room to the workstation.
+In limited applications, Optical Fiber, and Coaxial cable is also installed in the horizontal environment.
+Generally, one cable is required to support each user device, (e.g. PC, printer, telephone), and dependent upon the projected equipment density, several UTP cables are usually installed in each workstation faceplate.